 Understanding the Child and Adult Care Food Program (CACFP) is the first step to accurately providing CACFP meals and snacks to Minnesota’s children and adults.
 Administration and delivery of program benefits in compliance with federal regulation is integral to becoming a viable, capable, and accountable program sponsor.
 Managerial and administrative staff responsible for program delivery requires skills in recordkeeping and food service operations, as well as nutrition education and meal service information.

 State agency staff administer training and provide technical assistance to sponsoring organizations.
-Training opportunities include online training through e-learning, real-time webinars with interactive learning and opportunities to ask questions, and classes offered around the state and at the Minnesota Department of Education.
+Training opportunities include online training through e-learning, real-time webinars with interactive learning and opportunities to ask questions, and workshops offered around the state and at the Minnesota Department of Education.
 Training opportunities specific to CACFP sponsors are listed below.
-View a full list of training opportunities on the MDE Calendar.

 Sponsors provide training to new-hires and ongoing instruction to all staff on program meal patterns, attendance and meal counts, claims submission, food service operations, recordkeeping requirements, and reporting.
 In addition, sponsors provide annual training to all staff on CACFP program updates and compliance standards for operations and program delivery.
 The resources and webinars below may supplement the sponsors training program.

 Sponsors can use the Log of Web-Based Trainings to document trainings viewed by organizations who have applied to participate in CACFP and new or existing employees.
 Sponsors can also use the log to document annual CACFP training.
 Training logs are organized by sponsorship types.